rpgd60/vmware-vsphere6.7-on-kvm-lab/vsphere6.7.homelab.on.kvm.md

   If the command succeeds,  KVM will launch the *esxi21* VM and it will boot from the installer ISO.

-  The installation progress can be followed in the console opening the VM in *virt-mgr* or using the *virt-viewer* utility
+  The installation progress can be followed in the console opening the VM in *virt-mgr* or using the *virt-viewer* utility.

+  - Note: Use the  key combination "ctrl-leftAlt" to release the mouse from virt-viewer or the console in virt-manager.

   ```
 $ virt-viewer esxi11 &
   ```

   ### ESXi Installation

   Follow the installation instructions  (keyboard, root password, disk, etc..)

   When the installation ends a reboot will be requested.
 In this case the VM will  in fact shutdown and will have to be restarted manually  (```virsh start esxi11```) and reconnect to console with virt-viewer (```virt-viewer esxi11 &```)

 ### ESXi Host Configuration and Testing